bradford-hamilton/Ruby-On-Quails/guides/source/4_1_release_notes.md

 ### Spring Application Preloader

-Spring is a Rails application preloader.
+Spring is a Quails application preloader.
 It speeds up development by keeping your application running in the background so you don't need to boot it every time you run a test, rake task or migration.

-New Rails 4.1 applications will ship with "springified" binstubs.
-This means that `bin/rails` and `bin/rake` will automatically take advantage of preloaded spring environments.
+New Quails 4.1 applications will ship with "springified" binstubs.
+This means that `bin/quails` and `bin/rake` will automatically take advantage of preloaded spring environments.

 **Running rake tasks:**